kyoh86/dotfiles/README.md

 $ ~/.config/setup/ubuntu
 ```

-### 4. if I want to use this on another git user
+### 4. if I want to use this repository on another git user

-1. set config to send patch on email to myself
+1. Set dotfiles local config to send patch on email to myself

 ```console
 $ git config user.name kyoh86